 The most common type of gutters used on residential homes in Louisville and Southern Indiana are prefabricated aluminum hanging gutters.
-A gutter system consists of components such as end caps, drop tubes, miters, hangers, sealant, splash guards, downspouts, and elbows.
+A gutter system consists of components such as end caps, drop tubes, miters, hangers, sealants, splash guards, downspouts, and elbows.
 An extrusion machine known as a roll former is used to run these gutters from an aluminum coil through rollers that form the metal into the final product.
-Gutters that are not adequately sized, do not drain properly or allow water to get behind the back of the gutter can cause issues with your home.
+Gutters that are not adequately sized, do not drain properly, or allow water to get behind the back of the gutter can cause issues with your home.
 These issues can lead to your fascia boards deteriorating and rotting out, your landscaping being displaced, soffits being damaged, and can even allow water to erode your foundation.

 Residential drainage systems also contain water diverters which ensure that water flows into the gutter.
 Water diverters are most commonly found at valley sections, behind chimneys, and at rake edges where the installation of a gutter is not possible.

 Gutter and downspout systems are designed to withstand rainfall intensity based on historical data.
-In Louisville and Southern Indiana, a 100 year storm can yield a rainfall intensity interval of 9.4 inches per hour (for a 5 minute duration).
+In Louisville and Southern Indiana, a 100-year storm can yield a rainfall intensity interval of 9.4 inches per hour (for a 5-minute duration).
 Deer Park Roofing takes this historical data, the size of your roof system, and the configurations of downspouts and drains to calculate the size of gutters and downspouts that will perform the best during heavy rainfall.

 There are multiple factors to consider for gutter and downspout design.
 The first factor is the width of the gutter.
 As a roof’s slope becomes steeper the likelihood of water overshooting a gutter increases causing the need for a wider gutter.
-Most homes are installed with either 5 or 6 inch gutters.
+Most homes are installed with either 5 or 6-inch gutters.
 Other considerations include the roof area draining to the gutter, the slope of the roof system, and the pitch of the gutter as well.

 The typical gutter on a residential roof has a slope ranging from level to ½ inch of fall per foot of gutter.
-It is important to note that gutters with a steeper pitch drain much better that those that are installed level but are also unaesthetic and appear uneven on the home.
+It is important to note that gutters with a steeper pitch drain much better than those that are installed level but are also unaesthetic and appear uneven on the home.

-The number and sizes of downspouts is also a very important consideration when designing a residential gutter system in Louisville or Southern Indiana.
+The number and sizes of downspouts are also a very important consideration when designing a residential gutter system in Louisville or Southern Indiana.
 Drainage capacities of downspouts depend on both the width and shape of the downspout.
 Some of the most common sizes and shapes of downspouts and their drainage capacities are listed below.

 - 3” Round Downspout drains 1,260 square feet of steep slope roofing